rajrayala/ng-gcaptcha/README.md

         });
     }

-    // Don't forget to unsubscribe
-    ngOnDestroy() {
-        if (this.v2Subscription) {
-            this.v2Subscription.unsubscribe();
 }
-        if (this.v3Subscription) {
-            this.v3Subscription.unsubscribe();
-        }
-    }

-}
 ```
-Note: After generating V2 recaptcha token, it is mandatory to reset the recaptcha if it's already submitted to backend.
+**Note:** After generating V2 recaptcha token, it is mandatory to reset the recaptcha if it's already submitted to backend.

-Few of the features which is applicable to V2:<br>
+Few of the features which is applicable to **V2**:<br>
 Get a widget id (applicable only for V2)<br>
 Getting Captcha Response Value<br>
 Resetting the Captcha using GrecaptchaService (Resetting recaptcha is only applicable to V2)